Dmitrii-I/lpic-1-study-notes/README.md

     - a SOCKS or HTTP ProxyCommand for ssh(1)

 ## 109.4 Configure client side DNS (weight: 2)

 ### Query remote DNS servers
+- use `dig` utility to query a remote DNS server
+    - e.g. `dig somewebsite.com @some.dns.server.com` outputs ` droptips.com.
+86400   IN      A       89.238.134.5`
+        - 86400 is the TTL which is for how long the DNS will cache
+    - e.g. `dig MX google.co.uk @ns1.google.com` to query for MX records

 ### Configure local name resolution and use remote DNS servers
+- local names resolution can be done using `/etc/hosts` file
+    - e.g. `127.0.0.1 mypc localhost blah`
+- to use remove DNS servers, use `/etc/resolv.conf` file
+    - add line `nameserver 8.8.8.8` to use DNS server with IP address 8.8.8.8

 ### Modify the order in which name resolution is done
+- use config file `/etc/nsswitch.conf`
+- query DNS servers, then files: `hosts:          dns [!UNAVAIL=return] files`
+- query files, then DNS servers: `hosts:          files dns [!UNAVAIL=return]`

 ### /etc/hosts
 - file containing mapping of IP addresses to hostnames
 - format: ip hostname [aliases...]
 - used before a hostname is looked up with DNS
     - used during system boot when no DNS is available
+- could be used to redirect host names of ad server to localhost to avoid loading ads

 ### /etc/resolv.conf
+- config file containing the DNS server used by the computer
+- may be overwritten when network is managed by a network manager or configured via DHCP

 ### /etc/nsswitch.conf
 - Name Service Switch config file